Over-Nite Sensation: Music and lyrics

 Much of the album's lyrics deal with sex.
 For example, "Dinah-Moe Humm" describes a woman who wagers that the narrator can't give her an orgasm and is ultimately aroused by watching him have sex with her sister.

 On other topics, "I'm the Slime" criticizes television, and the playful and musically adventurous "Montana" describes moving to Montana to grow dental floss.

 The music of Over-Nite Sensation draws from rock, jazz and pop music.
 "Zomby Woof" has been described as a "heavy metal hybrid of Louis Jordan and Fats Waller".

 Artwork

-The cover was done by Dave McMacken as somewhat in vein of Salvador Dalí's surreal imagery depicting a two-headed man sitting on a waterbed in a Holiday Inn hotel room surrounded by various objects like a Mothers backstage pass and a television set showing Zappa's face with slime oozing out of it.
+The cover was done by Dave McMacken as somewhat in the vein of Salvador Dalí's surreal imagery depicting a two-headed man sitting on a waterbed in a Holiday Inn hotel room surrounded by various objects like a Mothers backstage pass and a television set showing Zappa's face with slime oozing out of it.
 The entire painting is depicted in a frame showing many sexual acts.